Sistine Chapel ceiling: Sibyls

-Pendentives
+Spandrels

-In each corner of the chapel is a triangular pendentive filling the space between the walls and the arch of the vault and forming a doubled spandrel above the windows nearest the corners.
+In each corner of the chapel is a large triangular doubled spandrel, sometimes referred to less accurately as a pendentive, filling the space between the walls and the arch of the vault and forming a doubled spandrel above the windows nearest the corners.
 On these curving shapes Michelangelo has painted four scenes from biblical stories that are associated with the salvation of Israel by four great male and female heroes of the Jews: Moses, Esther, David and Judith.
-The first two stories were both seen in Mediaeval and Renaissance theology as prefiguring the Crucifixion of Jesus.
+The first two stories were both seen in Medieval theology#Medieval Christian theology and Renaissance theology as prefiguring the Crucifixion of Jesus.
 The other two stories, those of David and Judith, were often linked in Renaissance art, particularly by Florentine artists as they demonstrated the overthrow of tyrants, a popular subject in the Republic.